It's not unusual to have difficulty focusing on academic work. The causes are varied and include:

 ADHD Screening at CAPS

-Due to the exceptional volume of requests for ADHD testing CAPS has received, we are unable to accommodate any further requests for ADHD testing for the remainder of the Spring 2021 semester.
+Due to the exceptional volume of requests for ADHD testing CAPS has received, we are unable to accommodate any further requests for ADHD testing until the Fall 2021 semester.
 Visit the Resources tab below for information regarding other agencies in the Bloomington area that may offer ADHD testing.

 For academic assistance please refer to these academic resources: